AI For Emergency Garage Door Calls

 Callers hear a specific emergency garage door path instead of voicemail or generic intake while the team is on other jobs.

-The system separates same-day repair, opener, spring, commercial, warranty, and estimate calls so dispatch and sales follow up appropriately.
+The system separates same-day repair, opener, spring, commercial, warranty, and estimate calls so the right person follows up appropriately.

 Where the payoff shows up operationally

-- Stuck-open, trapped-car, broken-spring, and opener calls answered immediately.
+- Stuck-open, trapped-car, broken-spring, cable, opener, and storm-impact calls answered immediately.

-- Security concern, vehicle status, access, and photo context captured.
+- Security concern, vehicle status, access, prior service, and photo context captured.

-- Safety-sensitive spring, cable, off-track, and opener issues routed by approved rules.
+- Safety-sensitive spring, cable, off-track, and opener issues escalated by approved rules.

-- Replacement and upgrade opportunities separated from active repair dispatch.
+- Replacement, commercial, warranty, and upgrade opportunities separated from active repair dispatch.

 How the operation changes when the phone stops leaking revenue